PayPal Buyer Protection Policy

 In these cases the refund takes place irrespective of PayPal being able to (re-)claim the payout amount from the Seller.

-In order to qualify for PayPal Buyer Protection in the addition to the conditions of Section 5 the following requirements must be met.
+In order to qualify for PayPal Buyer Protection in the addition to the conditions of Section 5. below the following requirements must be met.

 3.1.
 Payment methods

 The Buyer has purchased an item and paid for it;

 - Using PayPal from a registered PayPal Account, or

 - Using PayPal, “Kauf auf Rechnung”, Kreditkarte oder Lastschrift on the German eBay website www.ebay.de ("eBay Services") and German websites, applications and other services into which eBay Services are integrated (please note the specific requirements in clause 5.3.); or